BrzozowskiPawel/FaceAnonymization/README.md

 During the creation of the program, various types of face detection methods were used, only after using DSFD the effects were satisfactory.

 ## Demo
-Below we present a single frame of the free movie:
+Below we present a single frame of the free video:
 <br />
 <img src="readme-files/1.jpg" alt="before" width="300"/>